stuartjnelson/badger-accordion/README.md

 ## Contributors
 I've had some awesome people help me out building the accordion.
 I worked in part on this while working at [Mr B & Friends](https://www.mrbandfriends.co.uk/) big shout out to the digital team there.
 This wouldn't be anywhere near as good if it wasn't for the wise words of [Dave Smith](https://github.com/getdave).
-Finally my favourite digital designer [Taavi Kelle](https://twitter.com/taavetkelle) who gave my demo styles _some love_ <sup>Steve Richardson™</sup>.
+Finally my favourite digital designer [Taavi Kelle](https://twitter.com/taavetkelle) who created the AWESOME logo and gave my demo styles _some love_ <sup>Steve Richardson™</sup>.

 ## Roadmap